Download a copy of my cv in English

 TEACHING AND SUPERVISION

-I am currently supervising one doctoral dissertation (Mirka Muilu, Tampere University).
-I also regularly supervise master’s theses (Tampere and Jyväskylä).
+I am currently supervising three doctoral dissertations (Mirka Muilu, Tampere University; Ville Tynkkynen, Tampere University; Kami Launonen, University of Turku).
+I also regularly supervise master’s theses.

 I teach/have taught peace and conflict research, political theory, contentious politics, democratic theory, and resilience politics.
 For more details, see the teaching page.